 - All Vail Resorts transactions will be cashless including retail outlets, restaurants and the Snow School.
 For the best experience, book and pay online in advance where possible.

-My kids learned to ski at the Whistler Snow School.
-I remember how shocked I was to see my son actually cutting some decent turns down a run on day 3 (as I spied on him from afar).
+My kids learned to ski in the Whistler ski school kids programs.
+I still remember how shocked I was to see my 3 year old son actually cutting some decent turns down a run on day 3 (as I spied on him from behind a post).
 They have excellent programs and instructors for both skiing and boarding.

 12 Things to do in Whistler with Kids

-Wondering what to do in Whistler with kids after the ski day is done?
-While there may be a few less Whistler family activities currently available than during a typical ski season, I still believe that you can have a lot of fun!
+Wondering what to do in Whistler with kids outside of skiing and boarding?
+While there may be a few less Whistler family activities currently available than during a typical ski season, there is still tons of fun to be had!

 Note: As health and safety guideline are likely to change throughout the winter season, I encourage you to thoroughly read updated health and safety protocols for individual attractions prior to visiting (websites linked below).